Applications to join are now closed

 From these outputs, the OBIS team will build an interactive dashboard, similar to the ones developed during Phase I, to help sites explore their results.
 Beyond the dashboard, OBIS will work jointly with participating sites to identify monitoring priorities and co-develop indicators that respond to local management and policy needs.
 All resulting data will be openly shared through OBIS in accordance with FAIR principles, contributing to advancing science and supporting policy at multiple scales.

-Use your eDNA results to add a powerful new layer of biomolecular insights to your site’s monitoring activities.
-The data can highlight biodiversity patterns, flag unusual detections, and complement existing surveys, helping you refine management plans and contribute more confidently to local, national, and global biodiversity reporting.
+The eDNA results add a powerful biomolecular layer to monitoring activities at participating sites.
+The data reveal biodiversity patterns, flag unusual detections, and complement existing surveys—helping sites refine management plans and contribute more confidently to local, national, and global biodiversity reporting.

-Our eDNA sampling process is simple, hands-on, and scientifically accurate.
-It is a unique way to involve schools, visitors, and local communities in acting concretely to protect and improve the knowledge of their marine environment.
+The project's eDNA sampling process is simple, hands-on, and scientifically robust.
+It creates opportunities for participating sites to involve schools, visitors, and local communities in concrete science-based actions that protect and advance knowledge of their marine environment.

 Timeline